 Emerging technologies force us to consider the adverse effects they might have on our world if left unchecked.
-Artificial intelligence, for example, begs for considerations on privacy and surveillance, bias, and moral judgment.
+Artificial intelligence, for example, begs for considerations of privacy and surveillance, bias, and moral judgment.
 Or social networks, which must reckon with the adverse effects on society through misinformation, personal data marketplaces, and surveillance capitalism.
 With the increased adoption of public distributed ledgers and, more specifically, proof-of-work mining currently used by both Bitcoin and Ethereum, the industry is obligated to consider the imminent threat of unsustainable energy consumption and environmental consequences.

-Hedera Hashgraph has adopted environmental sustainability as a core value and is officially committed to carbon-negative network operations by purchasing carbon offsets quarterly, with amounts determined by the third-party assessment provider Terrapass.
-This decision was made by members of the Hedera Governing Council after careful deliberation, and we are hopeful this decision serves as inspiration for other public networks to adopt sustainable operating practices.
+Hedera has adopted environmental sustainability as a core value and is officially committed to carbon-negative network operations by purchasing carbon offsets quarterly, with amounts determined by the third-party assessment provider Terrapass.
+This decision was made by members of the Hedera Governing Council after careful deliberation, and they are hopeful this decision serves as inspiration for other public networks to adopt sustainable operating practices.

 Calculating quarterly offsets for network operations

 To offset network operations, Hedera purchases "green-e climate certified" credits measured in metric tons.
 By purchasing more metric tons of offsets than the prior quarter, Hedera ensures its carbon-negative status.